Cholle13/Pokemon-Go/README.md

 ## Ideas???
 Let's go ahead and assign people to different things and get this organized...(EDIT THIS TO CHOOSE WHAT YOU WANNA DO)

-Ben -
+Ben - Figure out audio and implement
 Luke -  Spearhead documentation (flowchart and user manual)
-Parakh -
+Parakh - Figure out Start Menu and Work with Code
-Chris - Draw pokemon and backgrounds figure out how to set up SDL  (HAS WORKING PLOTTER)
+Chris - Draw pokemon and backgrounds figure out how to set up SDL  (HAS WORKING PLOTTER) Work on integrating everything together and organization
 Josh -  Moral Manager/Encouragement coordinator.
+Same as Parakh(work together)

 ## Things that need to be done
 1)  START